lk101101/Names/README.md

 "Enter a name and gender to return its origin and meaning: "

 Input: emma f\
-Output: The name Emma is a girl's name of German origin meaning "universal"...
+Output: The name Emma is a girl's name of German origin meaning "universal"... (full description scraped from NameBerry.com)

 Note: sometimes requires two tries to receive information for a name